kmaeda16/RCGAToolbox/README.md

 ## Diagnosis

-RCGAToolbox/install/RCGAToolbox_Diagnosis.m is the diagnosis script which checks whether RCGAToolbox is properly installed.
+RCGAToolbox/install/RCGAToolbox_Diagnosis.m is the self-diagnosis script that checks whether the RCGAToolbox is properly installed.
 It also tests the RCGAToolbox functions that depend on optional toolboxes.
 For the diagnosis, run RCGAToolbox_Diagnosis.m under the directory RCGAToolbox/install/.

 ## Citation

-Maeda and Kurata, RCGAToolbox: a toolbox for real-coded genetic algorithms for parameter estimation of kinetic models
+Maeda, Boogerd, and Kurata, RCGAToolbox: A real-coded genetic algorithm software for parameter estimation of kinetic models

 Good luck!
 Any suggestions and bug reports are welcome.
 Please contact KM.